 You can already find cases of 5G application in health data management.
 In early 2020, KT Corp., Korea's largest telecommunications company, and Samsung Medical Center (SMC) announced the testing of 5G-based healthcare IT solutions.
 The companies unveiled several apps and devices that use the next-generation network to assist doctors in operating rooms in real-time, as well as to quickly send images with analysis results at an average speed of 1 gigabyte per second.

 According to MarketsandMarkets, the projected market of the global telehealth/telemedicine is expected to reach $191.7 billion in 2025.
 The idea of remote interaction between doctors and patients has become more relevant than ever, as the Covid-19 pandemic has spurred demand for medical services.
-Telemedicine, chatbots, and robots are used to collect information, treat patients, make diagnoses, which is especially important during a lockdown.
-5G with faster network speeds allow doctors to remotely interact with patients without worrying about network outages, blackouts, or delays.
+Telemedicine apps, chatbots, and robots are used to collect information, treat patients, make diagnoses, which is especially important during a lockdown.
+5G with faster network speeds allows doctors to remotely interact with patients without worrying about network outages, blackouts, or delays.

 5G also enables seamless connectivity through the integration of medical devices into a single network.
 So, when technology is commonly used, patients will have access to a wider range of specialists and will be able to receive timely, quality medical services from anywhere.